th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/1-base-system/in-docker.md

 ### Install minikube

-Minikube runs a Kubernetes cluster inside a container.
+Minikube runs a Kubernetes cluster inside the container.
 It is easier to configure than common Kubernetes cluster, but it cannot be expanded to several nodes.
-See the [installation instructions](https://minikube.sigs.k8s.io/docs/start/) in the official minikube documentation.
+See the instructions for installation [here](https://minikube.sigs.k8s.io/docs/start/).

 ### Run cluster

 The th2 modules will run on the Kubernetes [cluster](https://kubernetes.io/docs/reference/glossary/?fundamental=true#term-cluster).

-With minikube it is possible to specify a version of a Kubernetes cluster before running it.
+With the minikube it is possible to specify a version of a Kubernetes cluster before running it.

 ```shell
 minikube start --kubernetes-version v1.19.14